gwenyyh/udacity/disaster_response/README.md

 On the web app you can classify a message (text) as well as explore a little about the training set.

 ### Instructions to run:
-1. Go to the `disaster_response` directory to run the following commands for this project.
+1. Go to the `disaster_response` directory to run the following commands for this project:

+    `cd disaster_response`

 2. To ensure you have correct environment to run the project, please run the following to install all the packages needed:

     `pip install -r requirements.txt`

 2. Run the following commands to set up your database and model: